 Dr Stott says that while consumers cannot do anything about their family history or age, it is important to make sure that one has the right benefits in place.
 "Heart disease is the second highest cause of dread disease claims, which makes it imperative that a dread disease benefit is considered part of any insurance portfolio.
-"The benefit of having dread disease cover in place is especially important even for those people who have a medical aid, as it can be used to top up funds providing treatment additional to that of the medical aid such as needing a driver, decreased income due to time off sick or additional treatment such as counseling."
+"The benefit of having dread disease cover in place is especially important even for those people who have a medical aid, as it can be used to top up funds outside treatment costs such as needing extra home help, lifestyle changes, additional sick leave for the self employed or additional treatment such as counseling."